UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 ### 4.3 Sync our sysroot
 We now need to sync up our sysroot folder with the system files from the Raspberry Pi.
 The sysroot folder will then have all the necessary files to run a system, and therefore also compile for that system. rsync will let us sync any changes we make on the Raspberry Pi with our PC and vice versa as well.
+It is convenient because if you make changes to your RPi later and want to update the sysroot folder on your host machine, rsync will only copy over the changes, potentially saving a lot of time.

 For now, we want to sync (i.e. copy) over all the relevant files from the RPi.
 To do this, enter the following commands [change *192.168.1.7* with the IP address for your RPi]: